babel/website/docs/options.md

 Type: `{}`<br />

-An opaque object containing options to pass though to the parser being used.
+An opaque object containing options to pass through to the parser being used.

 ### `generatorOpts`

 Type: `{}`<br />

-An opaque object containing options to pass though to the code generator being used.
+An opaque object containing options to pass through to the code generator being used.

 ## Code Generator options